optiprofiler/optiprofiler/doc/source/dev/index.rst

 .. currentmodule:: OptiProfiler

-The `profiles` module implements the classes and functions to benchmark optimization solvers.
+The `profiles` module implements the functions to benchmark optimization solvers.

 .. toctree::
     :maxdepth: 2